Why image Windows Server 2012 (R2)?

 How to take image of Windows Server 2012 with powerful backup utility?

-AOMEI Backupper Server is professional backup, disaster recovery, and disk clone software that possesses multiple features for both novices and IT experts.
-You can perform scheduled backup, incremental & differential backup, command line backup, partition/file backup, and universal restore, sector-by-sector clone and so on with this program.
+AOMEI Backupper Server is professional backup and disaster recovery software that possesses multiple features for both novices and IT experts.

 In the very first place, get the free trail of AOMEI Backupper Server to give it a shot.
 Plug in a new hard drive in advance.